Spatial Transcriptomics Enhances Biological Interpretation of GX Signatures

 Speakers

-Dr. Yamulla leads Illumina’s cancer research marketing strategy for North and South America.
-He is a cancer biologist specializing in next generation sequencing, CRISPR/Cas9, and disease modeling.
-Yamulla received his Ph.D. from Cornell University where he identified fundamental initiation mechanisms and causative factors for ovarian carcinoma.
-His current research involves development of novel NGS-based approaches for biofluid-based analytes to study, monitor, and detect cancer.
-Yamulla has also developed mechanistic models of colon cancer progression as an HHMI research fellow and studied rare genetic diseases with the Clinic for Special Children in Lancaster, Pennsylvania.
+Robert Yamulla, PhD, leads Illumina’s cancer research marketing strategy for North and South America.
+He is a cancer biologist specializing in next-generation sequencing, CRISPR/Cas9, and in vitro disease modeling.
+Robert received his PhD from Cornell University.
+His most recent research focused on identifying fundamental initiation mechanisms and causative factors for ovarian carcinoma.
+He has also developed mechanistic models of colon cancer progression as a Howard Hughes Medical Institute research fellow and studied rare genetic diseases with the Clinic for Special Children in Lancaster, Pennsylvania.

 Nigel Jamieson MD PhD